A Relaxed Localized Trust-Region Reduced Basis Approach for Optimization of Multiscale Problems: Relaxed trust-region method

-\end{theorem} Thus, the first iterations of the R-TR-RB algorithm can be considered a warm start for the algorithm that can already lead to early convergence.
-In practice, we can expect the identical numerical behavior of the two algorithms once $\varepsilon_\text{TR}^{(k)}$ and $\varepsilon_\text{cond}^{(k)}$ are below double machine-precision.
-As with all different optimization methods for the discussed optimization problems, it can always happen that the R-TR-RB algorithm finds a different local minimum than the originally proposed TR-RB algorithm.
+We also note that the convergence result is independent of the specific sub-problem solver, e.g., projected Newton (as in \cite{paper2}) or projected BFGS (as used below).
+As with all different optimization methods for the discussed optimization problems, it can always happen that the R-TR algorithm finds a different local minimum than the originally proposed TR algorithm.

-The R-TR-RB algorithm can be considered a non-certified algorithm in the first iterations, meaning that $\varepsilon_\text{TR}^{(k)}$ and $\varepsilon_\text{cond}^{(k)}$ are chosen large enough, such that the error estimator can be ignored.
-In conclusion, for these cases, we do not have to prepare for the efficient computation of the error estimator, which further results in a significant speedup of the algorithm, cf.~\cref{sec:loc_experiments}.